XXcage/Jenkins-boto3/README.md

 ```
 or by SCM in jenkins using git and `Jenkinsfile`
 >Build a dockerfile, lint test the code and rate it using sonarqube and publish the image to dockerhub.
+>while using aws config and credentials files, and using dockerhub-credentials file
 * Second pipeline that can be run using shared library function:
 ```
 @Library("proj3-sharedlib") _